Tony Leon (American football)

 Anthony David Leon (February 18, 1917 in Follansbee, West Virginia – July 19, 2002) was a professional American football offensive lineman in the National Football League (NFL) for the Washington Redskins, the Brooklyn Tigers, and the Boston Yanks.

-He played college football at the University of Alabama and was drafted in the eighth round of the 1943 NFL draft.
+He played college football at the University of Alabama and was drafted 70th overall in the eighth round of the 1943 NFL draft.